codeframework/Docs/Milos/CreatingASimpleBusinessObject.md

 ## Instantiating the Business Object

-A business object can be used by declaring a local variable of the type of the business object, and subsequently, creating an instance of the business object using the NewInstance?() static/shared method:
+A business object can be used by declaring a local variable of the type of the business object, and subsequently, creating an instance of the business object using the NewInstance() static/shared method:

 ```cs
 using (var biz = ProductBusinessObject.NewInstance())